sufyanghazali/hanafi/documentation/README.txt

 3.1. for that smallest picture. just make the default slightly larger like 120% and the enlarge like 140%

 4. keep border. remove animations.

+Synthetic page:

+- plays on click
+- keeps playing until track ends
+- if another one is clicked, it plays on top